 My name is Gersande La Flèche.
 I'm a queer nonbinary* artist and writer-in-progress living in Tiohtià:ke / Montreal, Quebec, on the unceded territory of the Kanien'kehá:ka, traditionally the meeting place between nations.
 To situate myself in the ongoing colonization of North America, I am a settler of Breton, Italian, Québécois-Irish and Colombian origin.

 I began writing this blog in 2011.
-This was around the time I began an undergraduate degree in Creative Writing at Concordia University, a 180 degrees course-correction I hoped would change my life for the better, after a really unsatisfying stint studying electrical engineering.
+This was around the time I began studying Creative Writing at Concordia University, a 180 degrees course-correction I hoped would change my life for the better, after a really unsatisfying stint studying electrical engineering.

 At first, this blog was a collection of class notes, assignments and essays (all abjectly embarassing) and recordings of my activities outside class.
 Few of those early posts remain, because of their low quality and candid if maybe melodramatic Livejournal-esque style.

-Despite my departure from the tech milieu in academia, between 2012 and 2014 I co-founded the non-profit organization Kids Code Jeunesse here in Canada, where I helped transmit web design and rudimentary game design skills to children through workshops in the classroom.
+Despite leaving behind engineering studies, between 2012 and 2014 I co-founded the non-profit organization Kids Code Jeunesse here in Canada, where I helped teach web design and rudimentary game design skills to children.
 My work in the non-profit scene led to me appear a handful of times in the media here in Canada.
 However, in 2014, I had to make a choice: pursue the growth of the organism into something scalable and sustainable, or finish my studies.
 I chose my studies, and thus writing — and finally did receive my degree in 2016.